MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quoted-values-budget-limits-quote-line-sales.md

             </td>
             <td width="200" rowspan="2" valign="top">
                 <p>
-                    Violation of Rule #2 above.
+                    Violation of Rule #2.
 Time, Material, and Fees on P1 project are included on quote lines QL1 and QL2
                 </p>
             </td>